-The list is arranged according to deadlines in a chronological order (dd.mm).
-Israeli calls are listed above, following foreign calls.
+The list is arranged by deadline chronological order.
+Israeli calls first, then foreign calls.

 For assistance please contact: ra-tec@technion.ac.il